danfuzz/samizdat/doc/samizdat-0-lib/conditional.md

 value was returned by the last predicate.

 If no predicates were supplied, this returns `true`.

-#### `booleanAnd(predicates*) <> boolean`

-Short-circuit boolean conjunction.
-Takes an arbitrary number of predicates, each a no-argument function.
-Calls each of them in turn until one of them returns `false`, in which case this function also returns `false`.
-If no predicate returns `false`, this function returns `true`.

-If no predicates were supplied, this returns `true`.
-It is an error (terminating the runtime) if any predicate returns anything other than a boolean value.

-#### `booleanOr(predicates*) <> boolean`

-Short-circuit boolean disjunction.
-Takes an arbitrary number of predicates, each a no-argument function.
-Calls each of them in turn until one of them returns `true`, in which case this function also returns `true`.
-If no predicate returns `true`, this function returns `false`.

-If no predicates were supplied, this returns `false`.
-It is an error (terminating the runtime) if any predicate returns anything other than a boolean value.

 #### `ifNot(predicate, notFunction, isFunction?) <> . | !.`